The King of Fighters XIII: Reception

+The iOS port received a perfect score by TouchArcade praising its large amount of characters and responsive controls it has.
+Pocket Gamer also shared positive comments about the port, praising the visuals and learning guides but lamented that SNK did not improve on the original visuals.
+Global Match was praised by the media for retaining the DLC characters for free but criticized for the lack of balancing in the cast with Kim and Takuma being too overpowered.
+However, the rollback and other content was well received.

 The PlayStation 3 version of the game sold 21,525 copies in Japan during its first week of release.
 At the game's (and the series') Evolution Championship Series debut in 2012, it became the second-most-watched game of the series at over 90,000 consecutive viewers, thanks to a highly competitive tournament.
 In 2012, Complex ranked it as the third best SNK fighting game ever made, calling it "one of this generation’s finest fighters."
 The magazine also ranked it as the eighth best 2D fighting game of all time in 2013, stating: "A hit at EVO both this year, and the last, we predict that XIII will be sticking around for years to come."
 GamesRadar listed it as the 8th best fighting from its generation.
+ONE37pm listed Climax it as the 17th best SNK game due to the major improvements it has over the original KOFXIII as well as how appealing the 2D game was in an era filled with 3D graphics.
+PCMag regarded it as one of the best fighting games from 2024.

+Despite the positive response The King of Fighters XIII received, SNK put the series on a hiatus for several years until Yasuyuki Oda returned to SNK to develop The King of Fighters XIV in 2016.